thomasbjorndahl/BoxOfTools/README.md

 _Tool for checking AD membership_
 - **PingTester**
 _Tool for logging/testing network connections and routes_
+- **GetVSConfiguration**
+_Tool for simply get whether the active configuration is Debug/Release or something else_

 ## DBPING
 How to use "dbping.exe"